Cobras in your Yard

 I just don’t have a great way for everyone to deal with them.
 Some of you won’t be able to get help.
 You might not be able to find someone skilled at catching them, and you’ll have to take care of the cobra(s) yourself.

 Some cobras spit venom too – at a distance.
-With a wind blowing – you could have venom go quite far.
+With a wind blowing the venom could travel through the air at some distance.
 It’s basically a mist.
 Do be very aware of that possibility.
-Without wind, count on the snake being able to squirt the venom 3 meters through the air toward your eyes.
+Without wind, count on the snake being able to squirt the venom 3 meters (10 feet) through the air toward your eyes.
 It corrodes the tissues of the eyes – so, really be cautious.
 They’re quite good at aiming for your face.

 The first thing you should realize is – you and your family are not likely to be bitten by a cobra in your yard.
 The odds are against it.

 Still, it happens.
 You step out of your door and it’s on the doorstep.
 Or it’s in the grass and you don’t see it.
 Your child or dog steps on it.
-Happens somewhat often here in Thailand.
+It probably doesn’t happen every day, but I’d guess a couple of times a week across Thailand.
 I get emails many times a year from people wondering – “Vern, what do I do about cobras in my yard?”

 Should you just live with that threat in your yard?